Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 Along the way, the path gets narrower & steeper past the Vila Sasseti.
 Penedo da Amizade, just above you, is a popular spot for rock climbing.

-Eventually, you’ll find yourself meeting up with other trails at the Parque da Pena Lakes Entrance.
-It’s busier here, but it’s a great viewpoint for seeing the Castle of the Moors high above you & then all the way out to the sea.
+Eventually, you’ll meet up with other trails at the Parque da Pena Lakes Entrance.
+It’s busier here, but it’s an excellent viewpoint for seeing the Castle of the Moors high above you & then all the way out to the sea.
 Yes, high above you.
 You’ve climbed this whole way, but there’s still a lot to go as you head into the castle grounds.

 There’s a combined ticket for the Castle of the Moors & Pena National Palace.
 It’s still €20.90, which is quite steep – pun intended.
 There should be a discount if you’ve walked up the mountain to get there.
 They’re both so wonderful that I had no problem paying the price, but be forewarned that it’s not the cheapest day out.
 The prices don’t seem to be dissuading many people from visiting.